 Compostable mailing bags: everything you need to know

-For decades, plastic packaging like polymailers and bubble wrap have been the dominant option for shipping products.
-Although inexpensive and effective, plastic takes up to a thousand years to degrade and causes harm to the Earth’s ecosystem in many ways.
+For decades, plastic packaging like poly mailers and bubble wrap has been the dominant option when shipping products.
+Although inexpensive and effective, plastic takes 1,000 years to degrade and causes great harm to the Earth’s ecosystem in many ways.

-Every year, about 8 million tons of plastic waste enter the oceans from coastal nations, according to National Geographic.
+Every year, about 8 million tons of plastic waste enter the oceans from coastal nations.
 This plastic kills thousands of sea and land creatures by entanglement and ingestion.

-Humans also consume microplastics in their drinking water and food—leading to inflammation-led health conditions like cancer.
-Additionally, plastics are made from fossil fuels in a process that exacerbates global warming and Earth’s climate change issues.
+Humans also consume microplastics in their drinking water and food, leading to life-threatening health conditions like cancer.
+Additionally, plastics are made from fossil fuels in a process that exacerbates global warming.

 As more people understand the environmental impact of plastics and microplastics, many are looking for recyclable or even compostable packaging.

-Choosing compostable postage bags as your ecommerce packaging is one way to reduce plastic use and appeal to customers looking to shop more sustainably.
+Choosing compostable postage bags as your ecommerce packaging is a great way to reduce plastic use and appeal to customers looking to shop more sustainably.

 What are compostable shipping bags made of?